 But like so many dreams of the ’90s, the brewpub phenomenon faded, co-opted and turned into mall chains.
 The term “gastropub” crossed the pond, flared up in the 2000s, and has since become passé.
 In Maine, where the whirligig growth of craft brewing has left no town unbeered, the trend is taprooms: rustic or industrial, intimate or huge, they’re suds-centric dens of beer geekdom where food, if offered, is secondary, where you’re as likely to be standing as seated.
 I like taprooms because I like drinking.
 But I miss brewpubs.

-From Top: The Butcher burger, with Irish cheddar, bone-marrow butter, and matchstick fries; mussels and frites in saison-miso broth; house-made duck bratwurst with bacon and red cabbage kimchi; Mason’s “Best Damn Pepperoni Pie,” with soppressata and goat ricotta; Strawberry lobster salad with pecans, watercress, and white chocolate dust.
+Clockwise from top left: The Butcher burger, with Irish cheddar, bone-marrow butter, and matchstick fries; mussels and frites in saison-miso broth; house-made duck bratwurst with bacon and red cabbage kimchi; strawberry lobster salad with pecans, watercress, and white chocolate dust.

 So was I ever stoked to find Mason’s Brewing Company in Brewer, a 300-seat pub and eatery on the green bank of the Penobscot, with a laid-back, family-friendly vibe and a kitchen that handles pub chow as creatively and exactingly as the brewers handle beer.
 Opened in May 2016, Mason’s is the third professional act for 47-year-old Chris Morley, a former Bangor cop who went into mortgage lending, then was bit hard by the home-brewing bug.
 After years of gastronomic travel to West Coast taprooms and the beer halls of Europe, Morley spotted an abandoned riverfront parcel on Google Earth, approached the city of Brewer, and spent $3 million building Mason’s from the ground up.
 These days, he mostly runs the empire, having tapped Forrest Brown, a veteran of Bangor’s Geaghan Brothers Brewing, as head brewmaster and a pair of Blaze alums, Jake Bridges and Josh Bard, as manager and chef, respectively.